 - other medical conditions

-How common it is
+How common is prostate cancer?

-Around 47,000 men are diagnosed with prostate cancer in the UK each year.
-That’s about 130 cases each day.
+Around 52,300 men are diagnosed with prostate cancer in the UK each year.
+In men, it is the most common cancer in the UK.